blankworker1/slow-theatre/07-timeline-la-prova.md

 **Threshold:** not a gradual fill, but a hard cut — the final artist finishes their piece and joins the other artists, all now present together in the Gallery.
 This gathering of all artists in one place is the clearest signal of the day that something has shifted.

-- Aspettatori approach with the barter item they held back specifically for this.
+- Aspetta-tori approach with the barter item they held back specifically for this.
 - Pieces are discussed.
 Sometimes two aspetta-tori offer different objects for the same piece — the first real moment of scarcity and choice in the day.
 - The artist (as **Producer** of their own piece) decides.
 This authority is real, and specific to the piece they made — the one place in the structure where a performer exercises deliberate judgement over aspetta-tori.
 - No one leaves empty-handed by design: an unsuccessful barter simply redirects — to another piece, or to another aspetta-tore, later in the day.